 4.2.3 Ticket to ride

-Ticket to ride is a railway adventure that has both single and multiplayer modes.
+Having scheduled virtual game nights is a perfect way to ensure everyone can join in, especially if you're diving into longer games like Ticket to Ride.
+It is a railway adventure that has both single and multiplayer modes.
 You can experiment with different tactics to block the competition and take over routes before the others catch up.
 There are routes from Europe to India that pass through the Silk Route.
-Play Store rates this a 4.7 on 5, so it’s definitely worth considering for your next virtual game night!
+Play Store rates this a 4.7 on 5, so it's definitely worth considering for your next virtual game night!

 4.2.4 Catan Universe